 Please be sure to name all your files with your last name followed by an underscore and the type of document (see below).
-All documents must be either Microsoft Word or Adobe PDF files.
+All files must be Microsoft Word or Adobe PDF.

-The project proposal should describe the CCIS action group it supports and the specific priority project it relates to.
-Describe 1) the specific aims and general approach for the project; 2) the timeline and product that will be delivered (timeline should be appropriate for the scope of work proposed); 3) a dissemination plan for the product; and 4) a mentoring plan if you are new to the field of IS.
+The project proposal should describe the CCIS action group it supports and the specific public good/priority project it relates to.
+Describe 1) the specific aims and general approach for the project; 2) the product, project milestones, and timeline that will be delivered (timeline should be appropriate for the scope of work proposed); 3) a dissemination plan for the product, including how it will be made publicly available; and 4) a mentoring plan if you are new to the field of IS.

-Required format: not to exceed 2 pages (8.5x11 or A4), 1-inch margins, and size 11 font.
-Papers longer than 2 pages will not be reviewed to ensure equity in the selection process.
+Proposals are not to exceed 2 pages (8.5x11 or A4), 1-inch margins, and size 11 font.
+Proposals longer than 2 pages will not be reviewed to ensure equity in the selection process.
 References are not required and will not count toward the page limit. *Save file as “YourLastName_ProjectProposal”

 Curriculum Vitae (CV)